 This house was a very small mid-century bungalow with previous additions that resulted in a large but chaotic layout.
 The owners wanted to convert this SF Bay Area California house to a super-efficient, and charming Craftsman-style, 6 bedroom home for their large family and work at home.

-We achieved the space needs by moving a few walls for a more efficient, organized layout, setting up spaces for overlapping uses, and making a small upstairs addition.
+We achieved the space increase by moving a few walls for a more efficient, organized layout, setting up spaces for overlapping uses, and making a small upstairs addition.
 Every bit of square footage was optimized to meet the goals of the project without making the house huge or adding unnecessary cost.

 Much thought was given to the entry sequence near the front door.
 A large flow-through mudroom with storage for each family member, and adjacent laundry, make it easy for children to be taught to keep their things organized and to contribute to household chores.
-A mail station and central home admin area at the mudroom help keep clutter down at other areas and minimize home management tasks.
+A mail station and central home admin area at the mudroom help keep clutter down and minimize home management tasks.
 A garage door near the kitchen gives quick access to bulk items.

 Sight lines through the living spaces were an important consideration in the design.
-The owners wanted discreet spaces for living room, kitchen, dining and family room, but also wanted the living spaces to feel connected and to be able to easily watch their children.
+The owners wanted more intimate-feeling spaces for living room, kitchen, dining and family room, but also wanted the living spaces to feel connected and to be able to easily watch their children.
 Being able to see the children playing in the yard while getting things done inside the house was also important.
 While largely working with the existing structure, we opened walls and rearranged the use of spaces to make a series of connected living spaces with long views through them.

 A few arches echo through the house to frame spaces and soften the feeling of the rooms.
 After this transformation was complete, the owners are delighted with the character of this bungalow home.
 The remodeled house is now a contemporary Craftsman with classic materials and cool, consistent colors.